Learnable Mixed Nash Equilibria are Collectively Rational: Beyond interior Nash equilibria

 The target of this work is to illuminate the game-theoretic properties of equilibria found or not found by simple, uncoupled learning dynamics.
 As the dynamics we study, \Cref{eqn:dynamics} below, indeed turn out to be invariant to changes in the non-strategic component of the game (\Cref{lem:strategic-equivalence}), we expect results only up to strategic equivalence.
 This motivates the following notion of strategic Pareto optimality.

-\begin{definition}[Strategic Pareto optimality] Let $(\domains, \utilities)$ be a multilinear game.
-A joint decision vector $\NE \in \domains$ is \emph{strategically Pareto optimal} if it is weakly Pareto optimal for the strategic component of the game. \end{definition}
+\begin{definition}[Strategic Pareto optimality] Let $\NE \in \domains$.
+It is \emph{strategically Pareto optimal} if it is weakly Pareto optimal for the strategic components $(\tilde{f}_1,\ldots, \tilde{f}_N)$ at $\NE$. \end{definition}

 Akin to the classic story about Nash equilibria and weak Pareto optimality, a simple example shows that neither the condition of being a Nash equilibrium nor being strategically Pareto optimal imply each other (\Cref{ex:strategic-not-nash}).
-But surprisingly, despite uncoupledness, players can be guaranteed to converge to a mixed Nash equilibrium that is strategically Pareto optimal, while they are not guaranteed to converge to a mixed Nash equilibrium without strategic Pareto optimality under mild non-degeneracy assumptions.
+But surprisingly, despite uncoupledness, players can only converge to a mixed Nash equilibrium that are strategically Pareto optimal.
 In the next section, we formally introduce the learning dynamics considered in this work.